 Guided boat tours are available from the canoe safari location.
 The boat can accommodate two wheelchairs.
-It is recommended to either pre-book your boat trip or enquire on arrival as they do get fully booked in busy periods.
+It is recommended to either pre-book your boat trip online or enquire on arrival as they do get fully booked in busy periods.
+We can offer an early boat tour at 10.30am upon request for a quieter session.
+A portable hearing loop is available to use on the boat tour.
 The path leading to the boat tours is stoned.
 There is no minimum age for the boat tours.
-The minimum height for a child is 90cm and no pre-school children can take part in the canoes.
+The minimum height for a child is 1m to go on the canoe safari and a large print health and safety briefing is available upon request.
 Boat tours close from November to March.